 Fast, error-free tax filling

 When businesses use e-invoicing, they can automatically generate tax reports.
-This can help businesses save time and avoid errors when filing their taxes, leading to interest and penalties.
+This allows them to save time and avoid errors when filing their taxes.

 Reduction of compliance costs